-The global recession caused by the COVID-19 pandemic and an already ailing economy has exposed the merSETA to significant outcome and output risks.
-However, the merSETA has responded by coming up with ways to mitigate some of the risks as unpacked in Table 16 and Table 17.
+The prevailing social, political and economic conditions have exposed the merSETA to significant outcome and output risks.
+The merSETA, however, has responded by developing solutions to mitigate some of the risks as unpacked in Table 16 and Table 17.

 Table 16: Outcome risks